Bayamón station

 Bayamón is a rapid transit station in the San Juan agglomeration, Puerto Rico.
 It is the western terminus of the Tren Urbano system, located after Deportivo station.
 The station is located in Bayamón, just outside of its downtown (Bayamón Pueblo).
 The trial service ran in 2004, however, the regular service only started on 6 June 2005.

+Bus terminal

+The bus terminal is located at the west entrance of the station.